rcalandrelli/HiCtool/README.md

 We have compiled a full tutorial to show the usage of the pipeline.
 Please check the [Tutorial Homepage](./tutorial/ReadMe.md).

+## Reference

+HiCtool was developed by Riccardo Calandrelli and Qiuyang Wu from Dr. Sheng Zhong's Lab at University of California, San Diego.

+If you use HiCtool, please cite the paper:

+Calandrelli, R., Wu, Q., Guan, J., & Zhong, S. (2018).
+GITAR: An open source tool for analysis and visualization of Hi-C data. *Genomics, proteomics & bioinformatics.*

 ## Version history

 ### July 23, 2019